-h) Value added tax
+i) Value added tax

-As per the Federal Decree-Law No. (08) of 2017, Value Added Tax (VAT), is charged at 5% standard rate or 0% (as the case may be) on every taxable supply and deemed supply made by the taxable person.
-The Company does not have any taxable supplies of goods or services nor has its expenses exceeded the prescribed statutory threshold.
-As VAT registration is not mandatory in UAE for such entities, the Company has opted to deregister under VAT.
+As per the Federal Decree-Law No. (08) of 2017, Value Added Tax (VAT), needs to be charged at 5% standard rate or 0% (as the case may be) on every taxable supply and deemed supply made by the taxable person.
+The Company does not have any output taxable supplies of goods or services.
+As VAT register is not mandatory in UAE for such an entity, the Company has opted not to register under VAT.